Riahelm/Esame-PLF/README.txt

 	2) Write comments in each code					(Nic),(Gab)
 	3) Tidy up code to make it more functional, Haskell-like	(Nic)
 	4) Write the main function					(Gab)
-   5) convection: list comprehension test on square wave (Gab)
+   5) convection: list comprehension test on square wave (Gab) ok!
+   6) project choices: rewrite burgers and convection' similar functions (Gab)

 #NEW